Scratching Visual Transformer's Back with Uniform Attention: Conclusion

 \section{Conclusion}

-We take a closer look at the spatial interactions in ViTs, especially in terms of density.
-We have been motivated by the exploration with a set of preliminary observations that suggest that ViT models prefer dense interactions.
-Incidentally, we also show that, at least from the optimization point of view, the uniform attention is perhaps the most difficult attention to learn.
-The preference and optimization difficulty of learning dense interactions are not harmonious.
+We look closer at the spatial interactions in ViTs, especially in terms of density.
+We have been motivated by the preliminary exploration and observations that suggest ViT models prefer dense interactions.
+We also show that, at least from the optimization point of view, uniform attention is perhaps the most challenging attention for softmax-based attention to learn.
+The preference and optimization difficulty of learning dense interactions are not aligned.
 It leads us to introduce further dense interactions manually by a simple module: Context Broadcasting ($\gs$).
-Inserted at intermediate layers of ViT models, $\gs$ adds the average-pooled token to tokens.
-Additionally, we propose $\gs$ with the dimension scaling, $\gss$, to infuse the dense interactions selectively.
-Our simple modules turn out to improve the ViT performances across the board on image classification and semantic segmentation benchmarks. $\gs$ only takes 1 line of code, a few more FLOPs, and zero parameters to use this module.
-We hope this practical module could bring further performance boosts to your ViT models.
+Inserted at intermediate layers of ViT models, $\gs$ adds the averaged token to tokens.
+Additionally, we propose a dimension scaling version of $\gs$, called $\gss$, to infuse the dense interactions selectively.
+It turns out that our simple module improves the ViT performances across various benchmarks, including image classification, semantic segmentation, and visual-language tasks. $\gs$ only takes 1 line of code, a few more FLOPs, and zero parameters using this module.
+We hope that our module will further improve your ViT models and that our observations provide insights for modeling the token interactions of ViTs.